-This game helps in understanding your colleagues and especially their preferences regarding different kinds of work tasks.
-The simulation creates mutual understanding and empowers better team self-guidance.
-The essence of this simulation consists of different factors affecting team work, including concentration, creativity, tolerance to conflict, and performing.
-The simulation frees the mind of the work roles and provides an opportunity for discussion on hidden strengths and different roles at work and at spare time.
+Explore different factors affecting team work, including concentration, creativity, tolerance for conflict, and performing.
+The simulation frees team members’ minds beyond their regular work roles and provides an opportunity for discussion of hidden strengths and different roles at work and during spare time.

 This simulation helps in understanding team members in stressful situations.
 The exercise also promotes open discussion of stress factors within the team.
 The simulation deals with work-related stress factors, including work fragmentation, challenging social situations, and unclear division of labor.
 People experience the effect of these factors on stress levels differently.
 The story progresses through everyday situations and provides an opportunity for a facilitated discussion on team members’ experiences regarding different stress factors.

-The simulation takes the team to make strategic choices for an internationally successful corporation in difficult times.
+In this simulation, the team makes strategic choices for an internationally successful corporation in difficult times.
 You will face business challenges that highlight the entrepreneurial aspects of your team.
 In the simulation, the team will be able to evaluate itself and its performance in relation to various elements of entrepreneurial activity.
-The team encounters situations that require for instance uninterrupted concentration or asking “why”.
+The team encounters situations that require, for instance, uninterrupted concentration or asking “why.”

-Research shows that effective operation of the management team deals with for instance ability to argue in a constructive way, psychological security, acknowledgement of mistakes and making efforts towards common objectives.
-Management team differs from the other teams in the organisation: the management team is timewise a secondary team to its members.
-Management team also deals with the most difficult issues in the organisation and makes critical decisions.
-For these to succeed, the team needs to be able to deal with challenging questions and critically evaluate the choices that have been made.
+Research shows that the effective operation of a leadership team deals with, for instance, the ability to argue in a constructive way, psychological security, acknowledgement of mistakes and working toward common objectives.
+The leadership team differs from other teams in an organization: it is secondary team to its members.
+The leadership team also deals with the most difficult issues in the organization and makes critical decisions.
+For these to succeed, the team needs to be able to deal with challenging questions and to critically evaluate the choices that have been made.
 As the story unfolds, concrete situations help a facilitated discussion on team members’ readiness and strengths in different kinds of situations.

 Biases in our thinking

-The simulation helps to understand the phenomena related to thinking and interaction.
-The exercise provides background on everyday phenomena such as stereotyping and “not invented here” type of thinking and helps the team to discuss actions and decision-making.
-The exercise promotes a culture of open discussion.
-The variables are based on research on the subject (in particular Kahnemann).
+This simulation helps to understand phenomena related to thinking and interaction.
+The exercise provides background on everyday phenomena such as stereotyping and a “not invented here” type of thinking and helps the team to discuss actions and decision-making, promoting a culture of open discussion.
+The variables are based on research on the subject (in particular on Kahnemann).
 The story provides a background for a facilitated discussion of the team members’ experiences in collaboration and decision-making.
-The story enables open discussion and therefore drawing conclusions for the team’s activities.
+It fosters open discussion and as such, allows conclusions to be drawn for the future enhancement of the team’s activities.

 Agile action is the goal in many teams, but what does agility consist of?
-The agility simulation makes concrete the routines and operating models behind everyday work.
-At the same time, the team gets to reflect on the elements of agility.
+This agility simulation makes concrete the routines and operating models behind everyday work.
+At the same time, the team gets to reflect on the elements that make a team agile.

 An agile approach involves, for example, a quick feedback cycle and exposing one’s own actions to critique.
-There may be different thresholds for initiating these.
-The simulation also opens a discussion on unclear issues and helps to address issues related to trust.
+The simulation helps team members understand that different members have different tolerance thresholds for various styles of feedback.
+It also opens a discussion on unclear issues and helps to address issues related to trust.